justinaray/tech-notes/scm/git.md

 git diff origin/master path/to/local/file  // diffs a file from another branch (even remotes!) with a local file (Note: head is implied as the comparison point)

-git diff --filter-type=M // Only show modified files in diff
+git diff --diff-filter=M // Only show modified files in diff
 ```

 ## Log